jvaugha3038/IntermediateCAD/README.md

 https://cvilleschools.onshape.com/documents/fc51a0462d1a7ced55b4b30d/w/0b74996420ca62b3d07fca47/e/f234a59f84aae45562e7bb13

 ### Description
 The goal of this assignment was to work with a partner to create a pull copter comprised of five parts, the top, spinner, key, ring, and prop.
 The top was already made for us.
+Notable tools used throughout the assignment are linear pattern, circular pattern, sweep, and helix.
 My partner in this was Ryan Franck.

 ### Evidence